zukunft/zukunft.com/docs/code_functions_all.md

     \-- is - section for function is not yet defined that it should be im- and export in /phrase/phrase_list.php
     \-- categories - section for function categories not yet defined that it should be im- and export in /phrase/phrase_ list.php
+    \-- category_members - section for function category_members not yet defined that it should be im- and export in /ph rase/phrase_list.php
     \-- are - section for function are is expected to be foaf in /phrase/phrase_list.php
     \-- contains - section for function contains not yet defined that it should be im- and export in /phrase/phrase_list .php